sweirich/pi-forall/notes4.md

      G |- case a of { Ki xsi -> ai } : A

 Note that this version of case doesn't witness the equality between the scrutinee `a` and each of the patterns in the branches.
+To allow that, we can add a substiution to the result type of the case:

      G |- a : T
 	  Ki : Di -> T  in G       dom(Di) = xsi
-	  G, Di |- ai : A (Ki xsi)
+	  G, Di |- ai : A { Ki xsi / x }
 	  G |- A : T -> Type
 	  branches exhaustive
-     ------------------------------------- case-simple
+     -------------------------------------------- case
-     G |- case a of { Ki xsi -> ai } : A a
+     G |- case a of { Ki xsi -> ai } : A { a / x}

 How do we implement this rule in our language?
 The general for type checking a case expression `Case scrut alts` of type `ty` is as follows:

 1. Infer type of the scrutinee `scrut`
-2. Make sure that the inferred type is some type constructor
+2. Make sure that the inferred type is some type constructor (`ensureTCon`)
 3. Make sure that the patterns in the case alts are exhaustive (`exhausivityCheck`)
 3. For each case alternative:
   - Create the declarations for the variables in the pattern (`declarePat`)
-  - Create defs that follow from equating the scrutinee with the pattern (`equateWithPat`)
+  - Create defs that follow from equating the scrutinee `a` with the pattern (`equateWithPat`)
   - Check the body of the case in the extended context against the expected type